Silcrow/learn-dashb-a-db/README.md

 - [ ] make bestseller / whalers chart toggleable
 - [ ] You can make a donut chart of whalers once you figure out the cutoff criteria.
 Right now I can just eyeball it coz there aren't many usernames.
+- [ ] maybe change both bar charts into tree bark maps (you'll see proportion of products/spenders from total revenue)
 - [ ] Implement a bestsellers/spenders chart that adapts to the filtered rows in the orders overview table and overlaps with the all-time data for comparison purposes.